constellation-app/constellation/CoreDataAccessView/src/au/gov/asd/tac/constellation/views/dataaccess/docs/data-access-options.md

 When you first check the "Save Results" item, a directory chooser dialog will appear so you can select the directory that the results will be saved to.
-The directory will be remembered and results will be saved until you uncheck the item, even if you exit CONSTELLATION and start again.
+The directory will be remembered and results will be saved until you uncheck the item, even if you exit Constellation and start again.

 To stop saving results, uncheck "Save Results".
-The next time you check it, CONSTELLATION will remember the folder that you were previously saving to, and use it as the initial directory for the directory chooser.
+The next time you check it, Constellation will remember the folder that you were previously saving to, and use it as the initial directory for the directory chooser.
 (This is an easy way to find out where your save directory is.)